 Goose meat is another meat I haven’t and likely won’t ever try, but according to the NCBI in China, Egypt, and Poland, goose meat is a favorite among locals, with Polish people eating goose meat throughout November to celebrate St. Martin’s Day.

-Asia Accounts for 70.5% of Global Rabbit Meat Production; Popular in Europe and China, Rabbit Meat Is the Tenth Most Consumed Meat in the World (MDPI)
+Asia Accounts for 69.3% of Global Rabbit Meat Production; Popular in Europe and China, Rabbit Meat Is the Tenth Most Consumed Meat in the World (Compassion in World Farming)

-Rabbits are not only a popular pet but also a popular meat source, and according to the MDPI, Asia produces a vast percentage of global rabbit meat production.
+Rabbits are not only a popular pet but also a popular meat source.
+Asia produces a vast percentage of global rabbit meat production.
+Asia share 69.3% of global rabbit and hare meat production in 2021.

-In Europe and China, rabbit is widely consumed; in Malta, the national dish even contains rabbit meat.
+In Europe and China, rabbits are widely consumed; in Malta, the national dish even contains rabbit meat.

 Consumption of Meat

-The Consumption of Meat Has Doubled in the Last 30 Years (The World Counts)
+The Consumption of Meat Has Doubled between 1988 and 2018 (The World Counts)

-With the ever-growing population, The World Counts has stated that meat consumption from 1988 to 2018 doubled, with no signs of it slowing down anytime soon.
+With the ever-growing population, The World Counts has stated that meat consumption from 1988 to 2018 doubled, with no signs of it slowing down anytime soon, and it increased fourfold since the mid 1960s.

 It Is Expected by 2050, Global Meat Consumption Will Be Projected Between 460 Million and Staggering 570 Million Tons (The World Counts)